unknown321/wampy/MAKING_OF.md

 So… ImageMagick.
 That's right, ImageMagick just to reliably read some bmps (and, later, jpegs for cassette).

-Great, after figuring out how to read/load images with ImageMagick we are ready to load them into GPU memory (which is shared with main memory btw).
+Great, after figuring out how to read images with ImageMagick we are ready to load them into GPU memory (which is shared with main memory btw).
 Textures are loaded, drawn in proper orientation, but they are too small - resize required.
-Here comes another problem: winamp main window is `275` pixels wide and screen is `800`. `800 / 275 = 2.90909...` meaning that resized bitmap will be not pixel perfect.
+Here comes another problem: Winamp main window is `275` pixels wide and screen is `800`. `800 / 275 = 2.90909...` meaning that resized bitmap will be not pixel perfect.
 There is nothing you can do about it, so some elements may look off if you look close enough.
 Thankfully, small screen hides those imperfections unless you look really hard and know where to look.
 Resize is handled by ImageMagick, so it is not wasted on just